andrew/ultimate-awesome/README.md

 - [awesome-decentralized-database](https://github.com/recallnet/awesome-decentralized-database) - A curated list of awesome decentralized databases and related resources.
 - [awesome-connectivity-info](https://github.com/stevesong/awesome-connectivity-info) - Awesome list of connectivity indexes and reports to help you better under who has access to communication infrastructure and on what terms.
 - [awesome-fastai](https://github.com/ucalyptus/awesome-fastai) - Curated lists of fastai resources: blog posts, twitter threads etc.
+- [awesome-snmp](https://github.com/eozer/awesome-snmp) - A curated list of awesome SNMP libraries, tools, and other resources.
 - [awesome-adaptive-computation](https://github.com/koayon/awesome-adaptive-computation) - A curated reading list of research in Adaptive Computation, Inference-Time Computation & Mixture of Experts (MoE).
 - [awesome-oneapi](https://github.com/oneapi-community/awesome-oneapi) - An Awesome list of oneAPI projects.
 - [awesome-vorpal](https://github.com/vorpaljs/awesome-vorpal) - A curated list of delightful Vorpal extensions.